VaLeXaR/wp-multilang/README.md

 Compatible with REST-API.
 Support transfer the required translation through option `lang` in the GET request to REST.
 Has the ability to keep recording the target language through the transmission parameter `lang` in the request.

+## Uninstall tips
+- If you get 404s after uninstalling the plugin, try to regenerate the permalinks, from the `Settings` admin menu.